Shearman & Sterling

 Jacomy is representing a Pakistani power producer in an English-law ICC arbitration seated in Singapore against the Pakistan Power and Water Development Authority.

-The New York office is representing Canada’s Stoneway Capital Corporation in a US$125 million ICC arbitration initiated by a Latin American construction contractor.
-That team also filed an amicus curiae brief before the US Supreme Court on whether US law permits discovery in aid of foreign commercial arbitrations.
+The US team is defending Canada’s Stoneway Capital in a US$125 million ICC case brought by a Latin American construction contractor; and a European biotech company in a US$4 billion arbitration over a collaboration agreement.
+It also filed an amicus curiae brief with the US Supreme Court on whether US law permits discovery in aid of foreign commercial arbitrations.

-In London, Wong is representing Malaysian company KLS Energy Lanka in an ICSID claim against Sri Lanka concerning a US$150 million renewable energy project.
-And Shearman continues to defend China in an ICSID claim brought by German spice manufacturer Hela Schwarz over the alleged expropriation of its local subsidiary.
+In London, Wong is representing a Malaysian company in an ICSID claim against Sri Lanka over a US$150 million renewable energy project.
+And Shearman continues to defend China in an ICSID claim brought by a German spice manufacturer over the alleged expropriation of its local subsidiary.

 Shearman & Sterling is a U.S. firm comprising approximately 850 lawyers in 25 offices around the world.

 Shearman & Sterling has represented companies, States and State-owned companies in international arbitrations for over 40 years.
-Our multi-national multi-cultural international arbitration team includes lawyers fully dedicated to international arbitration in our Abu Dhabi, Beijing, Dubai, Frankfurt, Hong Kong, London, New York, Paris, Singapore and Washington, D.C. offices.
+Our multi-lingual, multi-cultural international arbitration team is widely regarded as one of the very best on the market and includes lawyers fully dedicated to international arbitration in Abu Dhabi, Beijing, Dubai, Hong Kong, London, New York, Paris, Singapore and Washington, D.C.